Dr. Firouz Naderi is a proud member of PAAIA.

 Before Mars, he managed the Origins Program, NASA’s ambitious, technology-rich plan to search for Earth-like planets in other planetary systems.
 Born in Shiraz, Iran, Naderi moved to the U.S. more than 40 years ago to continue his higher education.
 He received his Ph.D. from the University of Southern California (USC) and has been with JPL for 29 years.

-Naderi is a fellow of the American Institute of Aeronautics and Astronautics (AIAA) and the recipient of a number of awards, including NASA’s Outstanding Leadership Medal, Space Technology Hall of Fame Medal and NASA’s highest award: the Distinguished Service Medal.
-He is also a 2005 recipient of the Ellis Island Medal of Honor given for outstanding contributions that have enriched American society and exemplify its cultural diversity.
-He was most recently recognized by the American Astronautical Society (AAS) with the William Randolph Lovelace II Award for outstanding contributions to space science and technology.
+Dr. Naderi is an associate fellow of the American Institute of Aeronautics and Astronautics, and the recipient of a number of awards, including NASA’s Outstanding Leadership Medal, Space Technology Hall of Fame Medal and NASA’s highest award — the Distinguished Service Medal.

 He is a 2005 recipient of the Ellis Island Medal of Honor for outstanding contributions that have enriched American society and exemplify its cultural diversity.
 Past winners of this award have included President Bill Clinton, Henry Kissinger, Bob Hope and other notables.
 Naderi is also the 2004 winner of the Liberal Prize awarded by an Italian foundation to an international personality who has “contributed to changes in ideas in modern times.”
 Cardinal Ratzinger, now Pope Benedict XVI, received this same award two years earlier.